cloudcarver/event-driven-agent-demo/README.md

     ```
     🤔: Create table `login_events`, columns are nanoid, email, timestamp.
     🤔: Tell me when @example.com folks login.
-    🤔: Insert some data to login_events that will trigger the event listener.
+    🤔: Insert some sample data to login_events that will trigger the event listener.
     ```